Vijaya-K26/Samsung-Dashboard/README.md

 # Samsung Sales Dashboard (Power BI)

-A modern and interactive Power BI dashboard designed to analyze Samsung’s sales performance, customer behavior, inventory, shipments, production, and procurement.
-This project delivers actionable business insights using KPIs, dynamic visualizations, and a well-structured data model.
+An interactive Power BI dashboard built to analyze Samsung’s sales performance, customer behavior, inventory, shipments, and supply chain operations.
+The solution leverages a star schema data model and DAX-driven KPIs to deliver actionable business insights for decision-making.

 ---

-## Project Overview
+## Overview

-This project demonstrates an end-to-end Business Intelligence solution using Power BI.
-A star schema data model is implemented to ensure efficient data relationships and performance.
+This project demonstrates an end-to-end Business Intelligence workflow, including data transformation, data modeling, and visualization.
+It enables stakeholders to monitor performance, identify trends, and optimize operations across sales and supply chain domains.

-The dashboard enables stakeholders to:

-* Monitor overall sales performance
-* Identify top-performing products
-* Analyze customer behavior and trends
-* Track inventory levels and shipment efficiency
-* Evaluate production and procurement processes

----

-## Key Features

-* Executive Overview Dashboard
-* Product Performance Analysis
-* Customer Insights
-* Inventory and Shipment Monitoring
-* Production and Procurement Tracking
-* Drillthrough for detailed product-level analysis
-* Interactive filters and slicers
-* Geographic sales visualization
-* KPI tracking using DAX measures

 ---